Neveʻei language: Auxiliaries

-The following verbs in Neve'ei are attested as both as independent verbs and as serial verbs expressing aspect.
+The following verbs in Neveʻei are attested as both as independent verbs and as serial verbs expressing aspect.

 When constructions containing the aspectual auxiliaries (with the exception of vwer for which there are no examples of negated constructions) are negated the main verb carries the negative simulfix while the auxiliary appears in the affirmative.
 Illustrated in the following example containing the auxiliary mera` 'inceptive' and the verb stem rong 'listen'.

-Neve'ei also contains the following verbs that are attested as both independent verbs and serial verbs expressing modality.
+Neveʻei also contains the following verbs that are attested as both independent verbs and serial verbs expressing modality.

 In contrast with the negation pattern for the aspectual auxiliaries the modal auxiliaries carry the negative simulfix while the main verb has affirmative polarity as shown in the following examples.

 Even though yangwai 'desiderative' can be negated as seen in the previous example there is also the separate verb sisi that expresses anti-desiderative modality.
 As is the case when it appears as an aspectual auxiliary vwer also cannot be negated when used to express intentional modality instead sisi is used to express negative intention.